tjingboem/UDOs/README.md

     ButtBP.udo  -   UDO from Victor Lazzarini.
 A recursive bandpass filter.
 The number of recursions allows for a deeper filter..

     Amplitude:
-    k_Tremolo.udo - adds tremolo (amplitude modulation of the amplitude) to the sound. k_Zwel.udo - looks at the duration (p3) of the note and adds/subtracts amplitude in that note while it is playing.
+    k_Tremolo.udo - simple Tremolo based on lfo opcode.
+Can be switched ON/OFF. k_Zwel.udo - looks at the duration (p3) of the note and adds/subtracts amplitude in that note while it is playing.
 Adds realism to an otherwise static note.

     Pitch: